micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

   - one publisher that periodically publishes
   - if Executors are running in multiple threads, publishing needs to be atomic
+- Multi-threaded executor with assignment of scheduling policies of unerlying operating system.
+[Pull Request](https://github.com/ros2/rclc/pull/87) pre-print [SLD2021](#SLD2021).

 ### Download
-The RCLC-Executor can be downloaded from the [micro-ROS rclc repository](https://github.com/ros2/rclc).
-In this repository, the [rclc package](https://github.com/ros2/rclc/tree/master/rclc) provides the RCLC-Executor and the [rclc_examples package](https://github.com/ros2/rclc/tree/master/rclc_examples) provides several demos.
+The rclc Executor can be downloaded from the [micro-ROS rclc repository](https://github.com/ros2/rclc).
+In this repository, the [rclc package](https://github.com/ros2/rclc/tree/master/rclc) provides the rclc Executor and the [rclc_examples package](https://github.com/ros2/rclc/tree/master/rclc_examples) provides several demos.
 Further more, the rclc Executor is also available from the [ros2/rclc repository](https://github.com/ros2/rclc).